-"private households" also includes households living in private rental or social housing - the sampling frame used for the survey Royal Mail's small user Postcode Address File (PAF).
-As a result, the sample excludes business addresses, and communal establishments.
+&lt;sup>1 "private households" also includes households living in private rental or social housing - the sampling frame used for the survey Royal Mail's small user Postcode Address File (PAF).
+As a result, the sample excludes business addresses, and communal establishments such as care homes.